LDT / Central Lab Test Development, Regulatory Approval & Commercialization

 This process can be fraught with challenges, related to compliance issues, licensing, access to clinical specimens for validation, delays in approval, obtaining reimbursement, and all of the associated costs.
 KSL provides the solution, with a fast path to regulatory approval and commercialization.
-Our clinical laboratories are CLIA, NYSDOH, CAP and ISO 15189 accredited.
+Our clinical laboratories are CLIA, NYSDOH, and CAP accredited.
 They offer broad testing platforms in oncology, immunology, infectious disease and ever-expanding fields with customizable capability to support clinical trials and reference laboratory testing.

 KSL works with scientists and innovators to realize the promise of their technologies.
 We offer flexible business models to in-license or co-market promising diagnostics, as well as obtain regulatory approval and execute testing on a contract basis.